 BL: Torsional vibration is determined by “Holzer’s Method.”
-In over-simplified terms, you take the mass elastic properties of each component and tabulate for natural frequency of the rotating assembly.
-Ideally you design the rotating assembly so its natural frequency is outside of torsional vibration occurring throughout your RPM range.
+In over-simplified terms, you take the mass elastic properties of each component and tabulate the natural frequency of the rotating assembly.
+Ideally, you design the rotating assembly so its natural frequency is outside of torsional vibration occurring throughout your RPM range.
 That’s not always possible, though.
 Especially as wide as RPM ranges have become.
-A “tuned” elastomer damper can be constructed to target that narrow frequency range of the worst harmonics.
+A “tuned” elastomer damper can be constructed to target the narrow frequency range of the worst harmonics.

 There are two challenges here: 1) How do you determine mass elastics for each part in a timely way?
 2) What about vibration outside that narrow critical frequency?

 At Fluidampr, we use OEM-compatible torsional vibration modeling software to expedite the process.
 Then a Fluidampr performance damper is designed to control torsional vibration across a broad frequency range, not a “tuned” narrow band.
 You have the benefit of not having to “tune” the damper when engine modifications are made and it will last far longer than conventional elastomer dampers.